-Having provided integrations for thousands of companies over the last decade, Celigo has identified certain integration trends based on a company’s own operational readiness.
-The result is the following Integration Maturity Model to help companies understand their own integration readiness.
+Having provided integrations for thousands of companies over the last decade, Celigo has identified certain integration trends based on a company’s development stage.
+The result is the following Integration Maturity Model to help companies understand their own integration and operational readiness.

 Integration is an afterthought and decentralized